-Grove Collaborative Holdings, Inc., formally Virgin Group Acquisition Corp.
-II, is a digital-first, sustainability-oriented consumer products innovator.
+Grove is a sustainability-oriented consumer products company.
 We use our connection with consumers to create and curate authentic, disruptive brands and products.
 We build natural products that perform as well as or better than many leading CPG brands (both conventional and natural), while being healthier for consumers and the planet.

 Our omnichannel distribution strategy enables us to reach consumers where they want to shop.
-We operate an online direct-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and partner with other leading natural and mission-based CPG brands, providing consumers the best selection of curated products across many categories and brands.
-We expanded into brick-and-mortar retail in April 2021, with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target, and have since established additional retail partnerships with Kohl's, Giant Eagle, Harris Teeter, Meijer, CVS and HEB.
-Our products are currently sold in over 4,000 stores across these retail partnerships as of December 31, 2022.
+We operate an online direct-to-consumer website and mobile application ("DTC platform") where we both sell our Grove-owned brands ("Grove Brands") and partner with other leading natural and mission-based CPG brands, providing consumers with a selection of curated products across many categories and brands.
+We expanded into brick-and-mortar retail in April 2021 with the launch of a curated assortment of Grove Co. best sellers in cleaning, hand and dish categories at Target and have since established additional retail partnerships with Amazon, CVS, Meijer, and Kroger.
+Our products were sold in over 7,500 stores across these retail partnerships as of December 31, 2023.
 We believe our retail strategy will generate additional brand awareness, especially as consumer concerns about single-use plastic continue to rise.

 Grove is a public benefit corporation and a Certified B Corporation, meaning we adhere to third party standards for prioritizing social, environmental, and community well-being.
 We have a history of doing well by doing good, which is supported by our flywheel: as we have grown, our product development capabilities and data have improved.
 Over the long term, we believe that improved innovation grows both topline and, over the long term, can expand margins as our innovation has historically tended to be both market expanding and margin accretive.
-Since inception, we have grown rapidly and invested heavily in building out both our e-commerce platform and Grove Brands, and over this period we have operated at a loss and have an accumulated deficit of \$577.9 million as of December 31, 2022.
-We anticipate that we will continue to incur losses in the future as we continue to invest in advertising and other strategic initiatives planned for future growth and as a result, we will need additional capital resources to fund our operations.
+Since inception, we have invested heavily in building out both our e-commerce platform and Grove Brands, and over this period we have operated at a loss.
+We have an accumulated deficit of \$621.1 million as of December 31, 2023.
+Beginning in the second half of 2022, we began to substantially reduce our operating expenses across the business in support of our drive toward profitability.
+These expense reductions, particularly in advertising, have resulted in a substantial decline in our revenue.
+While we have made significant progress, we anticipate that we may continue to incur losses in the future unless and until we can grow our revenue to exceed our operating expenses.
 Refer to Liquidity, Capital Resources and Requirements below for more information.